He that hath no rule over his own spirit is like a city that is broken down, and without walls. (Prov. 25:28)

 Jesus Christ…ripped, blasted, scalded, steamed, “tore hide,” “peeled the bark,” shelled the corn,” and came out with the most vicious (Matt.
 23:17), scathing (Mat.
 12:34) sarcastic (Mat.
 15:14), rude (Mat.
 8:22) and offensive (Mat.
 16:3) diatribes known to man.
 (Ruckman, Peter.
 Pastoral Epistles: The Bible Believer’s Commentary Series.
 Pensacola, FL: Bible Baptist Bookstore, 1989, p.
 186)

 In the last quote above, all the verses except one that Ruckman used to portray Christ as vicious, scathing, sarcastic and offensive were in passages in which Christ was speaking directly at the Pharisees.
 The only case in the above quote not directed at Pharisees was Mat.
 8:22, where Christ merely stated “Follow me; and let the dead bury their dead.”
 As we have just demonstrated, nearly every time Ruckman gives a reference portraying Christ as rude and a name caller, it is when Christ was dealing directly with the scribes and Pharisees or similar unregenerate hypocritical religious leaders of his day.

 See also Ruckman’s Twisted view of God.

 Ruckman claims that “Paul was rude and crude in his preaching (see 1 Cor.
-2:4).”
-(Ruckman’s Bible References: Personal Notes on Salient Verses in the Bible, p.
-277) and yet the verse he furnished as proof says no such thing:
+2:4),” (Ruckman’s Bible References: Personal Notes on Salient Verses in the Bible, p.
+277) and yet the verse he furnished as proof says nothing of the kind:

 1 Cor.
 2:4 And my speech and my preaching was not with enticing words of man's wisdom, but in demonstration of the Spirit and of power: